amitai1997/animal_names/README.md

 ## Implementation Progress

+### Day 3: Renderer Implementation ✅
+- Implemented HTML report generation using Jinja2 templates
+- Created responsive design with mobile-first approach using CSS Grid/Flexbox
+- Designed base and report templates with proper HTML5 semantics
+- Added support for copying static assets to the output directory
+- Developed test suite for the renderer module
+- Integrated the renderer with the CLI interface

 ### Day 2: Downloader Implementation ✅
 - Implemented multithreaded image downloader with retry logic
 - Created Animal dataclass to represent animals with page URLs and image paths